MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/performance/streams-api.md

 ---
 description: Learn how the Streams API can be used to create, process, and consume streams of data.
-title: Streams API
+title: Dev guide: Streams API - Microsoft Edge Development
 author: abbycar
 ---